NickSvko/Assembler/README.md

 * Registers:
     - 32 general registers labeled as $0, $1, ..., $31.
     - Each register holds a size of 32 bits.
-    - Bit number 0 represents the least significant bit,    bit number 31 represents the most significant bit.
+    - Bit number 0 represents the least significant bit and bit number 31 represents the most significant bit.

 #### Addresses
-* The addrsses ranging from 0 to (2^25-1), where each cell size is 1 byte.
+* The addresses range from 0 to (2^25-1), where each cell size is 1 byte.
 *  A memory address is represented by 25 bits as an unsigned number.

 #### Notes